Appendix C — PostgreSQL

 Again, you may need to edit the file as a super user (e.g., sudo vim /etc/postgresql/13/main/postgresql.conf).

 After making these two edits, it will be necessary to reboot the server.
-The details of how to reboot the server will depend on how you installed it, so consult instructions specific to your installation (in the worst case, restarting the computer should do the trick).
+The details of how to reboot the server will depend on how you installed it, so consult instructions specific to your installation (in the worst case, restarting your computer should do the trick).

-C.3.2 Creating user logins
+D.2.2 Creating user logins

 (base) brontegow@brontegow-ubuntu-mate:~$ psql